“A Religious Adventure of Holy Lakes, Explore to Experience”

-Panch Pokhari Trek at the base of Jungal Himal offers pristine mountain views, rich culture and genuine adventure.
-This area offers a combination of rich cultural heritage, unsurpassed beauty and biological diversity as you trek to a group of high altitude holy lakes, sacred to both Buddhist and Hindu people.
+Panch Pokhari Trek at the base of Jugal Himal offers pristine mountain views, rich culture, and genuine adventure.
+This area provides a combination of rich cultural heritage, unsurpassed beauty, and biological diversity as you trek to a group of high-altitude holy lakes, sacred to both Buddhist and Hindu people.

 This trek starts from 1,450m and goes up to 4,100m at Panch Pokhari, a secluded pilgrimage site where the Janaipurnima festival is held in August.
 Many Hindu and Buddhist pilgrimages visit this site each year.
 This is a very spectacular and spiritual trek.

 The top of Panch Pokhari(4,100m) offers an excellent view of the Jugal Himal Range, Rolwaling Range, Gosainkund, Kanchenjunga, and Makalu.

 This trek can be done all year round except for the monsoon months and can be combined with a rafting tour.

 Experience 14 Days of trekking to five holy lakes through untouched traditional villages in spectacular Himalayan landscapes.

 Get a window seat while coming to Nepal.
 You’ll see wonderful mountain ranges and beautiful hills on your flight.

 Following your arrival, a representative of Hiking Himalayas will pick you up from the Arrival Terminal of Tribhuwan International Airport and transfer you to the Hotel.